cs423-uiuc/cs423-uiuc.github.io/fall25/mps/MP0.md

 ```

 > Change the above line to replace `$NETID` with your NetID.
+  `$` denotes environment variables in shell and should also be removed
-  The `LOCALVERSION` field is appended to the name of your kernel.
+  The `LOCALVERSION` field will be appended to the name of your kernel.

 > Depends on how powerful your PC is, this step may take anywhere from
   several minutes to a few hours.
 You may want to plug-in your laptop and